-Head and neck cancer is a broad term referring to cancers in the voice box, throat, mouth, lips, nose, base of skull, eye and salivary glands.
+Head and neck cancer is a broad term referring to cancers in the larynx, throat, lips, nose, base of skull, eye and salivary glands.
 Approximately 65,000 people will be diagnosed with a cancer of the head or neck this year.